 |5 Refers to the situation where a patient specifically does not want to receive the lay summary of her exam.|

-The following sections of title 21 of the Code of Federal Regulations (CFR) were not included in the previously mentioned burden tables because they were considered usual and customary practice and were part of the standard of care prior to the implementation of the regulations.
-Therefore, they resulted in no additional reporting or recordkeeping burden: 21 CFR 900.12(c)(1) and (c)(3) and 21 CFR 900.3(f)(1).
+The following regulations were not included in the above burden tables because they were considered usual and customary practice and were part of the standard of care prior to the implementation of the regulations.
+Therefore, they resulted in no additional reporting or recordkeeping burden: 21 CFR 900.12(c)(1), 900.12(c)(3), and 900.3(f)(1).

 BILLING CODE 4160-01-S